 Certificate of Completion

-Upon successful completion of the self-paced course, you will earn a certificate that you can add to your portfolio and showcase to prospective companies looking to hire professionals.
+Upon successful completion of the course, you will earn a certificate that you can add to your portfolio and showcase to prospective companies looking to hire professionals.
 This certificate can demonstrate your skills and knowledge, and help you stand out in the job market.

 Dave Fourie, a Certified PMP, has over 25 years of experience in project management as a consultant, including PMBOK, Method 123, and PRINCE2 in software development, service delivery, quality, and general management.
 He has provided training in project management, quality management, and business analysis since 1999 and has experience with various national and international training providers.
 Dave is certified in Project Management Professional (PMP), Portfolio, Programmed and Project Offices (P3O), Managing Successful Programs (MSP), PRINCE2, Professional Scrum Master (PSM1), IT Service Management (ITIL), Total Quality Management (TQM), NGstudy™ Certified Negotiation Associate (NGN-A), and Six Sigma Green Belt.
 He aims to provide a relaxed and enjoyable learning experience while sharing his passion for project management through practical examples and a touch of humor